-Each academy will demonstrate that we have taken reasonable enquiries to ascertain the whereabouts of students that would be considered 'missing'.

-Each academy will work closely with the appropriate local authority CME Team, School Admissions Service, Education Legal Intervention Team and the Elective Home Education Team.
+- Will demonstrate that we have taken reasonable enquiries to ascertain the whereabouts of students that would be considered 'missing'. - Will work closely with the appropriate local authority CME Team, School Admissions Service, Education Legal Intervention Team and the Elective Home Education Team.
 Where academies in the Trust employ an educational welfare officer this role will also be used.

-17. Child on child Abuse Including Sexual Violence and Harassment
+14. Child on child Abuse Including Sexual Violence and Harassment

 It is important that academies can recognise that children of any age are capable of abusing their peers, and that this abuse can include bullying, physical abuse, sharing nudes and semi-nudes, initiation/ hazing, upskirting, sexual violence and harassment.

 The Trust's values, ethos and behaviour policies provide the platform for staff and students to clearly recognise that abuse is abuse and it should never be tolerated or diminished in significance.
-It should be recognised that there is a gendered nature to child on child abuse i.e. that it is more likely that girls will be victims and boys' perpetrators.
+It should be recognised that there is a gendered nature to child-on-child abuse i.e. that it is more likely that girls will be victims and boys' perpetrators.

 Academies should recognise the impact of sexual violence and the fact young people can, and sometimes do, abuse their peers in this way.
-When referring to sexual violence this This means that in all academies within FMAT:
+When referring to sexual violence this policy is referring to sexual offences under the Sexual Offences Act 2003 as described below: